epam/parso/README.md

 ﻿# Parso Java library
 ## Overview
 Parso is a lightweight Java library that is designed to read SAS7BDAT datasets.
 The Parso interfaces are analogous to those that belong to libraries designed to read table-storing files, for example, CSVReader library.
-Despite its small size, the Parso library is the only full-featured open-source solution to process SAS7BDAT datasets, both uncompressed and CHAR-compressed.
+Despite its small size, the Parso library is the only full-featured open-source solution to process SAS7BDAT datasets (uncompressed, CHAR-compressed or BINARY-compressed).
 It is effective in processing clinical and statistical data, which is often stored in SAS7BDAT format.
 In addition, the Parso library allows users to convert data into CSV format.

 ## Why Select Parso as your SAS7BDAT File Reader?
 * Stability: Successful processing in difficult cases (partially corrupt files, compression, etc.)